 Can You Air Fry Ribeye Steak?

-I’m all about convenience in the kitchen, especially when cooking potentially messy ingredients like bacon or steak.
-That’s why I love using my air fryer!
-It significantly reduces the sputtering and smoke that goes hand-in-hand with traditional cooking methods for preparing steak.
+I’m all about making life easier in the kitchen, especially when cooking messy ingredients like bacon or steak.
+That’s why I love using an air fryer—it minimizes the smoke and splatter for clean, hands-free cooking without all the hassle.

-- Butter: Add a small pat of butter to the steak during the last bit of cooking to boost the flavor.
+- Butter: As the saying goes, “There are two main reasons food tastes better at restaurants, and they are….butter and salt.”
+Add a small pat of salted butter to the steak during the final minutes of cooking—it melts into the beef to enhance the flavor.

 How to Make Air Fryer Ribeye Steak